philsegeler/OxygenEngine2/README.md

 ### Compile on Linux

+Prerequisites: SDL2, meson and ninja.

 The CC and CXX environment variables are optional.
-Meson can use ccache if it exists as well.
+Meson can use ```ccache``` automatically if it exists as well.
 For the very first time setup run:

 ```